Chart Color Schemes

 Population growth drivers in Trentham are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, Trentham's population is estimated at around 1,551, reflecting an increase of 169 people since the 2021 Census which reported a population of 1,382.
-This growth was inferred from AreaSearch's estimation of the resident population at 1,434 following examination of ABS ERP data released in June 2024 and validation of additional 40 new addresses since the Census date.
-Trentham's population density is approximately 30 persons per square kilometer.
-Between 2016 and 2021, Trentham experienced a 12.2% growth rate, exceeding both the SA3 area (7.3%) and Rest of Vic., marking it as a growth leader in the region.
-Interstate migration contributed approximately 59.0% of overall population gains during this period.
-AreaSearch projections for Trentham are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted using weighted aggregation method to SA2 levels.
+As of Feb 2026, Trentham's population is estimated at around 1,551.
+This reflects an increase from the 2021 Census figure of 1,382 people, representing a growth of 169 people (12.2%).
+The change was inferred from AreaSearch estimates based on ERP data released by ABS in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 30 persons per square kilometer.
+Trentham's growth rate exceeded the SA3 area (7.3%) and Rest of Vic., marking it as a growth leader in the region.
+Interstate migration contributed approximately 59.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population